 Horror has a long history of murdering its women characters.
-This is because horror films uphold the gender ideology that women are far less superior than men; hence, women in horror are often slashed or eaten.
+This is because horror films uphold the gender ideology that women are far less superior to men; hence, women in horror are often slashed or eaten.
 One might argue that the lack of a woman’s gaze or relatable women characters leads many women spectators to not fall in love with the slasher genre.
-While, Carol Clover’s final girl might make women pumped up about seeing a woman survive a horror film, that doesn’t mean all women would identify with the final girl (especially, if she’s written stereotypically).
-I’ve discovered that there’s a new horror genre: a genre that combines slasher, cerebral (psychological horror), or women’s horror that is often directed, written, produced, and/or starring women.
+While Carol Clover’s final girl might make women pumped up about seeing a woman survive a horror film, that doesn’t mean all women would identify with the final girl (especially if she’s written stereotypically).
+I’ve discovered that there’s a new horror genre: a genre that combines slasher, cerebral (psychological horror), or women’s horror that are often directed, written, produced, and/or starring women.
 Coined by Amy Jane Vosper comes a new hybrid horror genre: cerebral gore.

 According to Vosper’s Film, Fear, and the Female, “This new subgenre, to which I shall refer as cerebral gore, often purposefully subverts the male gaze or satirically employs it as commentary on its undesirability.”
 Vosper mentions these films are usually marketed for women, but do not exclude men’s viewership.
 The main goal of cerebral gore is to make a social commentary on gender.
 Particularly, the role women play in slashers.
 Another goal is to make women the star of the horror genre without villainizing them.
 For this reason, cerebral gore films will have a main woman protagonist that women audiences can identify with.
-Additionally, cerebral gore will allow women spectators to enjoy the gore and violence as, what Vosper describes as, “visceral imagery.”
+Additionally, cerebral gore allows women spectators to enjoy the gore and violence as, what Vosper describes as, “visceral imagery.”
 This proves that women do love gory films, but probably not the ones where women are the victims.
 I have come up with a ranking list of five cerebral gore films, so we can further evaluate what makes a horror film a cerebral gore.
 Who knows, maybe you’ve watched a cerebral gore film without even knowing it.

 Many are familiar with the romanticized Bollywood genre, but Bollywood isn’t always about singing and dancing.
 I’ve always found Bollywood-horror films to be one of the scariest of the foreign genres; there’s something about the retelling of their myths that makes it seem all too real.
-Directed by Anvita Dutt Guptan, Bulbbul (2020) is told through many flashbacks from our titular character who is a child bride.
+Directed by Anvita Dutt Guptan, Bulbbul (2020) is told through many flashbacks from our titular character, who is a child bride.
 Set in Bengal, Bulbbul was married to an older man when she was five years old.
 Twenty years later, the once passive Bulbbul has become a confident woman who seems to be in control of her destiny.
 During this time, her brother-in-law was thought to have been murdered by a wild animal, but some suspect it to be an ancient Hindi demon called a chudail.
 According to South Asian folklore, a chudail was once a woman who had suffered at the hands of her in-laws (particularly men of the family).
 She then returns as a revenant who seeks revenge on the men who have done her wrong.

 As the flashbacks lead to Bulbbul’s womanhood, it is foreshadowed that her husband abused her.
 Indranil (Bulbbul’s husband) punishes her for falling in love with his youngest brother (who is around the same age as her) by beating her feet, causing her to be bedridden.
 Unfortunately, Bulbbul’s trauma doesn’t stop there.
 She is then raped by Indrail’s second eldest brother, who has had a fascination with her since she was a child.
-It is revealed that after her sexual assault, she became a chudail and only killed men who have hurt women.
+It is revealed that after her sexual assault, she became a chudail and only killed men who hurt women.
 However, one might argue that Guptan made a feminist twist on the chudail lore.
-Bulbbul is more hero than villain.
+Bulbbul is more a hero than a villain.
 Despite becoming a vengeful demon, she never harmed innocent lives and wanted to prevent women from suffering the same fate that she has.
 Bulbbul critiques the revenge-rape genre (which not many women are fans of) as well as the fate of women in Southern Asia.

 Categorized as a Polish rock opera horror-musical, The Lure (2015) takes us back to the 80s, when neon and mermaids are Poland’s new sensation.
 The Lure, directed by Agnieszka Smoczyńska, is one of the many adaptations of Hans Christian Andersen’s The Little Mermaid.
 Our mermaids are two sisters named Silver and Golden who are curious about the world beyond the reef.
 Naturally, they seduce band members with their siren call, eat them (these are cannibalistic mermaids), and join a rock band at a nightclub.
-Their tails are no secret for the men they entertain.
-In one of the scenes, the two sisters are in a large margarita glass, filled with water and we see them in their mermaid form.
+Their tails are no secret to the men they entertain.
+In one of the scenes, the two sisters are in a large margarita glass, filled with water, and we see them in their mermaid form.
 Out of all the films on this list, The Lure is the most gruesome of them all.
 The scenes of the mermaids eating the men (particularly, Golden) are extremely graphic.
-Silver and Golden would definitely fit into what, Barbara Creed calls monstrous-feminine.
+Silver and Golden would definitely fit into what Barbara Creed calls monstrous-feminine.

 Before we reach our top number one ranking cerebral gore film, let’s go through some horror films that have the qualifications of being cerebral gore, but didn’t check all the boxes.
 Although, Teeth (2007) and It Follows (2014) are directed by men, it doesn’t disqualify them from being feminist.
 Teeth and It Follows have one theme in common: the anxiety women feel about their bodies.
 In Teeth, a teenage girl who is chaste gets raped by her dream boy.
-She then discovers that during the assault her vagina bit off his penis.
+She then discovers that during the assault, her vagina bit off his penis.
 Teeth criticizes the vagina dentana myth, and the myths about vaginas, in general, constructed by patriarchy.
-Teeth also sheds light on women being afraid of their bodies (even their vaginas) because their bodies are taboo, while men are afraid of a woman’s vagina because it's unknown territory for them.
+Teeth also sheds light on women being afraid of their bodies (even their vaginas) because their bodies are taboo, while men are afraid of a woman’s vagina because its unknown territory for them.

 Likewise, It Follows can be described as a film about a supernatural STD.
 The fear of unprotected sex and not having control over your body is relatable to any teenager.
 Then, there’s Jennifer’s Body (2009) directed by Karyn Kusama.
 Jennifer’s Body is what happens when a satanic ritual goes wrong and as a result, a cheerleader goes around eating teenage boys.
-The film has all the makings of being cerebral gore and a feminist horror film, that tackles the literal femme fatale trope like in The Lure and Raw.
+The film has all the makings of being cerebral gore and a feminist horror film, that tackles the literal femme fatale trope, like in The Lure and Raw.
 As Vosper mentioned, “there are times when the male gaze is not subverted or questioned,” which is the case in Jennifer’s Body.
 Once again, this is not in conversation with the quality of the film or disqualifies it as feminist.

 Some might describe this film as the first Iranian Spaghetti-Western vampire film.
 A Girl Walks Alone at Night (2014) focuses on The Girl (she is unnamed) who walks the streets of Bad City at night.
 To our surprise, she’s a vampire.
 In my article, I described her as Batman, for she wears a black chador that mimics a black cape; hence, she can be interpreted as a vigilante.
-While A Girl Walks Home Alone At Night can be interpreted as a remastering of the Spaghetti western genre, the films falls under several categories including slasher and cerebral horror.
+While A Girl Walks Home Alone At Night can be interpreted as a remastering of the Spaghetti western genre, the films fall under several categories, including slasher and cerebral horror.
 Most of us picture serial killers with knives as the definition of a slasher, but slashers are mainly characterized by their phallic weapons.
 Anything sharp and protruding can be interpreted as a phallic symbol, and fangs are one of them.
-This is one of the ways in which A Girl Walks Home Alone at Night contains social commentary on gender.
-Not only does, The Girl spread fear amongst predatory men, but she also uses her ‘phallic’ fangs to kill the bad guys.
-This is ironic given how men typically penetrate women during sex.
+This is one of the ways in which A Girl Walks Home Alone at Night contains a social commentary on gender.
+Not only does The Girl spread fear among predatory men, but she also uses her ‘phallic’ fangs to kill the bad guys.
+This is ironic, given how men typically penetrate women during sex.
 The film may not be as gory as other cerebral gore films, but it has a good amount of bloodshed for anyone who is squeamish.
 Notably, this film has been directed and written by Ana Lily Amirpour, whose target audience are women.